Sensory User's Manual

 The odor vapor must contact receptors

-which cover the organs of smell, a pair of olfactory membranes.
-Located
+which cover the organs of smell, a pair of olfactory membranes located

 the size of a postage stamp, about two centimeters thick and covered

-in a thin layer of mucous, which the molecules must penetrate.
+in a thin layer of mucous.
 There

 are 200 distinct kinds of nasal receptors.
 They function using 50